 Site C0023 (32°22.00'N, 134°57.98'E; 4776 m water depth) was established on 17 September 2016 in the vicinity of Sites 1174 and 808 (Figure F4).
 After stabilizing Hole C0023A with a 20 inch drill-in casing to 181 mbsf, 83 cores were taken from 189 to 871 mbsf.
-A spot-coring approach employing a short advance modified hydraulic piston coring system (S-HPCS) equipped with an advanced piston corer temperature tool (APCT-3) for in situ temperature measurements was successfully used for the first time to 410.5 mbsf.
+A spot-coring approach employing a short advance modified hydraulic piston coring system (short HPCS) equipped with an advanced piston corer temperature tool (APCT-3) for in situ temperature measurements was successfully used for the first time to 410.5 mbsf.
 Deeper, continuous rotary core barrel (RCB) coring followed.
-Due to deteriorating borehole conditions, a second casing (13" inch) was considered necessary on 11 October and installed to 858 mbsf.
+Due to deteriorating borehole conditions, a second casing (131⁄2 inch) was considered necessary on 11 October and installed to 858 mbsf.
 RCB coring resumed on 25 October and continued until basement was reached on 3 November.
-Coring terminated with the recovery of Core 112R from a total drilling depth of 1180 mbsf.
+Coring terminated with the recovery of Core 370-C0023A-112R from a total drilling depth of 1180 mbsf.
 Recovery was 75.9% on average and yielded altogether 577.85 m of core (Tables T1, T2).
-During the expedition, more than 13,000 samples were taken from these cores and preserved for shipboard and shore-based analyses as well as for postcruise research of more than 90 individual scientists who requested samples from Site C0023.
+During the expedition, more than 13,000 samples were taken from these cores and preserved for shipboard and shore-based analyses as well as for the postexpedition research of more than 90 individual scientists who requested samples from Site C0023.

 To ensure the best sample quality, we employed a multistep procedure to remove the potentially contaminated part of the cores.
-All samples for time-, oxygen-, and contamination-sensitive microbiological and biogeochemical investigations were taken in the form of whole-round cores (WRCs) from the most undisturbed parts of freshly retrieved core sections, which were identified by careful visual inspection and X-ray computed tomography (CT) image scan.
-Core intervals with obvious fractures or drilling disturbances were strictly avoided, as such structures might provide pathways for the introduction of contamination into the interior of the core.
+All samples for time-, oxygen-, and contamination-sensitive microbiological and biogeochemical investigations were taken in the form of whole-round cores (WRCs) from the most undisturbed parts of freshly retrieved core sections, which were identified by careful visual inspection using X-ray computed tomography (CT) image scans.
+Core intervals with obvious fractures and/or drilling disturbances were strictly avoided, as such structures might provide pathways for the introduction of contamination into the interior of the core.
 The outer layer of the WRCs was removed immediately after retrieval to avoid potential intrusion of contaminants from drilling fluid.
 Whole-round sampling was completed as soon as possible, usually within a few hours after a core had arrived on deck.
 Samples for oxygen-sensitive analyses were processed under anaerobic conditions.
 For microbiological samples, a super-clean and anaerobic working environment was established by installing a tabletop air filtration unit and ionizer (i.e., static eliminator) inside an anaerobic chamber, preventing potential sample contamination by laboratory air.
 In order to avoid alteration of samples and loss of information during storage, in-depth investigations were started as soon as possible after core recovery.
-To this end, the carefully cleaned and anaerobically packed samples were transported to shore by helicopter shuttle, where they were processed without delay by the shore-based team of expedition scientists at KCC.
-A total of 92 boxes with high-priority samples were transferred to shore by helicopter on an almost daily basis.
-At KCC, precleaned core samples were carefully treated under super-clean conditions in a timely manner for further removal of potentially contaminated surface at either a dust-free super-clean room that meets International Organization for Standardization (ISO) Class 1 clean room standards, an all air exhaust clean bench, or a tabletop air filtration system-equipped anaerobic chamber with monitoring for airborne particles and microbial cells.
+To this end, the carefully cleaned and anaerobically packed samples were transported to shore by helicopter